 In September 2018, MRF Advocates rallied to make melanoma a national priority and they won!
 Congress passed and the President signed into law the Fiscal 2019 Defense Appropriations bill, H.R.
 6157, which included a separate line item for Defense-funded melanoma research, and provided a $10 million appropriation for the program.
 This $10 million line item is the first time melanoma research received dedicated Department of Defense (DOD) funding and represented a historic moment for the melanoma community.

-With 1.3 million Americans living with melanoma, we cannot afford to leave life-saving research on the table.
+With over 1.3 million Americans living with melanoma, we cannot afford to leave life-saving research on the table!

 National Institutes of Health (NIH) and National Cancer Institute (NCI) Funding

 A vast amount of melanoma cancer research comes for the NCI, which is part of the NIH, the primary federal agency charged with biomedical research.

 Clinical advances in melanoma – including the development of targeted therapies and immunotherapies – have emerged from decades of NCI and NIH funded basic, preclinical and clinical research.
 Because of these highly effective therapies, from 2012 through 2016, melanoma saw the largest decrease in death rates compared to any other major cancer type – an average of five percent per year.1